sy2002/DM65PIC/README.md

 ```
 00-STM32F4xx_STANDARD_PERIPHERAL_DRIVERS  STM32 CMSIS and standard peripheral drivers
 00-STM32F429_LIBRARIES                    Tilen Majerle's STM32F4 library
-01-DM65PIC                                The actual firmware for the DM65PIC
+01-DM65PIC                                Firmware for the DM65PIC
 eagle                                     Hardware design for the PCB
 ```

+The actual firmware is located within the file `main.c` in the folder `01-DM65PIC/01-DM65PIC/User`.

 ### How to build
 We used the free version of [Keil uVision5](http://www.keil.com/uvision/).